Examples

 Running a Torch Model on Infernet

-Welcome to this comprehensive guide where we'll explore how to run a pytorch model on Infernet, using our infernet-container-starter (opens in a new tab) examples repository.
-If you've followed our ONNX example, you'll find this guide to be quite similar, as it uses the same ML model, as well as contracts.
+In this tutorial, we will run a Pytorch model on Infernet, using our infernet-container-starter (opens in a new tab) examples repository.
+If you already followed our ONNX example, you will notice it uses the same ML model as well as contracts.

 Model: This example uses a pre-trained model to classify iris flowers.
 The code for the model is located at the simple-ml-models (opens in a new tab) repository.